denielaa/vite-react-typescript/README.md

 npx hygen page new PageName
 ```

 ## TODO

 [ ] Update documentation with the project structure
-[ ] Remove unused library